Fresh and Not Frightening: the Joy of Writing Teamwork

 Of course my answer was YES!, and Wendy liked my initial idea: a story about the importance of teamwork for all sailors—from family cruisers to professional racers—that might help readers improve the teamwork on their own boats.
 I reached out to Karen Fallon (who lives on a boat year round, with her husband and two kids); Shirley Robertson and Dee Caffari (two pro sailors who teamed up last summer to spend 13 days racing around Britain and Ireland); and Jack and Zdenka Griswold (retirees who completed a five year circumnavigation).
 Though their experiences were all quite different, I did dig out some commonalities—and then Wendy helped polish it into a piece that will hopefully educate as well as inspire.

 This was my first article for SAIL, and I really enjoyed the challenge of pulling together a story for an audience that includes cruising sailors.
-Wendy graciously provided a PDF to share with all of you, but I encourage you to subscribe so you can see all the other great content in each month’s edition.
+You can read it on the SAIL website, and while you’re there please subscribe so you can see all the other great content in each month’s edition.
 Even on screen, the spreads recreate the excitement of a “traditional” sailing magazine; a feast for both eyes and mind.

 Got another story idea you think I should pursue at the cruising end of the sailing spectrum?
 Share it in the comments below, or send me an email.
 After all, life works best when it’s a team effort. 🙂